ibme-qubic/svbdoc/doc/implementation.rst

 Our implementation supports both via the ``sequential_batches`` parameter.

 One factor that needs to be accounted for when doing mini-batch training is the scaling of different contributions to the total cost.
-The latent cost depends only on the prior and posterior distributions and not on the size of the training data, however the reconstruction cost is a sum of log probabilities over the points in the training data.
-Correct Bayesian inference only occurs when this is scaled by :math:`\frac{N_t}{N_b}` where :math:`N_t` is the number of time points in the full data and :math:`N_b` is the number in the mini-batch, i.e. the batch is being used to estimate the reconstruction cost for the full data set.
+The latent loss depends only on the prior and posterior distributions and not on the size of the training data, however the reconstruction loss is a sum of log probabilities over the points in the training data.
+Correct Bayesian inference only occurs when this is scaled by :math:`\frac{N_t}{N_b}` where :math:`N_t` is the number of time points in the full data and :math:`N_b` is the number in the mini-batch, i.e. the batch is being used to estimate the reconstruction loss for the full data set.

 Learning rate quenching